teemuniskanen/docs/docs/components.md

 ## kibana

 A standard Kibana container.
 Kibana works as a web UI for inspecting logs or any other elasticsearch data.
-At the moment Kibana in EBMeDS is only geared towards use by system administrators and developers, but there is some demand for users to be able to access their own logs.
+At the moment Kibana in EBMEDS is only geared towards use by system administrators and developers, but there is some demand for users to be able to access their own logs.
 It should be noted that with standard settings, Elasticsearch and Kibana have no user or namespace support, everything is global.
 This can be changed by getting an X-Pack license, which is costly.

 # Supporting tools

-There are a number of tools external to the EBMeDS deployment that is used primarily by Duodecim to produce content.
+There are a number of tools external to the EBMEDS deployment that is used primarily by Duodecim to produce content.
 These are hosted by Duodecim.

 ## Script editor